datachomp/datachomp.github.com/source/speaking/index.markdown

 Here are my plans for the years...
 I hope to catch you at one of the following:

 \---|-- 2014 \---|--
+Aug 12, 2014 - ThatConf - Building Apps on the Postgres Framework
 Jul   , 2014 - Backyardjs - Building Apps on the Postgres Framework
 May 20, 2014 - OKCjs - Thoughtfully establishing Postgres as the best data store
 May 16, 2014 - Kansas City (KcDc) - Nothing loves your app more than Postgres